egoroof/browser-id3-writer/README.md

 [![Travis](https://img.shields.io/travis/egoroof/browser-id3-writer.svg?style=flat-square)](https://travis-ci.org/egoroof/browser-id3-writer)

 Pure JS library for writing [ID3 (v2.3)](http://id3.org/id3v2.3.0) tag to MP3 files in browsers and Node.js.
-It can not read the tag so use another lib to do it.
+It can't read the tag so use another lib to do it.

 **Note**: the library removes existing ID3 tag (v2.2, v2.3 and v2.4).